Xilinx/imagebuilder/README.md

    for instance -t "fatload" is valid.

+disk\_image supports these additional parameters on the config file:

+- GPT is optional and select the usage of a GPT partition table (sgdisk is required)

 disk_image also generates on the fly a xl config file for each domU and adds them to the dom0 rootfs partition under /etc/xen.
 It makes it easier to start those domUs from dom0.